The Last Picture Show: Critical reception

 Chicago Sun-Times critic Roger Ebert gave the film four out of four stars in his original review and named it the best film of 1971.
 He later added it to his "Great Movies" list, writing that "the film is above all an evocation of mood.
 It is about a town with no reason to exist, and people with no reason to live there.
 The only hope is in transgression."
 Vincent Canby of The New York Times called it a "lovely film" that "rediscovers a time, a place, a film form—and a small but important part of the American experience."
-Gene Siskel of the Chicago Tribune gave the film four stars out of four and wrote, "Like few films in recent years, Peter Bogdanovich's The Last Picture Show ends with us wanting to see more of the people who occupy the small town world that is Anarene, Tex. in 1951.
+Gene Siskel of the Chicago Tribune gave the film four stars out of four and wrote: "Like few films in recent years, Peter Bogdanovich's The Last Picture Show ends with us wanting to see more of the people who occupy the small town world that is Anarene, Tex. in 1951.
 This emotion is not easily achieved.
 It is a result of a thoro [sic] Peyton Place investigation into Anarene's bedrooms, parked cars, football games, movie theater, restaurant, and pool hall."
 Charles Champlin of the Los Angeles Times called the film "the most considered, craftsmanlike and elaborate tribute we have yet had to what the movies were and how they figured in our lives."
 Gary Arnold of The Washington Post called it "an exceedingly well-made and involving narrative film with decent aims, encouraging us to understand and care about its characters, though not to emulate them."

-As of October 2023, review aggregation website Rotten Tomatoes displays an approval rating of 100% based on 60 reviews, with an average rating of 9/10.
+As of October 2023, review aggregation website Rotten Tomatoes displays an approval rating of 98% based on 115 reviews, with an average rating of 9.1/10.
 The site's critics consensus reads: "Making excellent use of its period and setting, Peter Bogdanovich's small town coming-of-age story is a sad but moving classic filled with impressive performances."
 According to Metacritic, which assigned a weighted average score of 93 out of 100 based on 15 critics, the film received "universal acclaim".

+The film and its poster are referenced in the title of the 1975 album The Last Record Album by American rock band Little Feat and in the cover illustration by Neon Park.